 Marie-Dominique is passionate about giving students the best learning experience and broadening their skills to prepare them for the future.

-James joined DLD College London in September 2020 from St. John’s School, Leatherhead where he is currently Assistant Headteacher (Boarding and Co-Curricular).
+James joined DLD College London in September 2020 from St. John’s School, Leatherhead where he was Assistant Headteacher (Boarding and Co-Curricular).
 Prior to this he was a Housemaster in the largest boys’ boarding house in the school and previously spent five years as a successful Head of Department.
 He teaches Economics and Business Studies and continues to teach and inspire students at DLD.

 With two post-graduate Masters degrees, an MA in Educational Leadership and Management from the University of Nottingham and an MA in Business Management from Kingston University, James also has the BSA boarding management qualification from Roehampton University.